kajjana/Multibind-RTKs/README.md

 ```
 ## Usage
 ### For Screening Only
-Prepare the csv file containing only 'smiles' column of screening molecules.
+Prepare the csv file containing 2 columns 'No' and 'smiles' of screening molecules.
 The smiles must have desalted via data preprocessing processes.
 In this case, we use OTAVA.csv as a sample dataset.

 The structure of the `root_dir` should be:
 ```